-IRS has not yet issued 2022 covered compensation tables, but Mercer has projected these amounts based on the increase in the taxable wage base to \$147,000 for 2022 from \$142,800 for 2021.
+IRS published 2022 covered compensation tables on Jan.
+5, 2022, reflecting the increase in the taxable wage base to \$147,000 for 2022 from \$142,800 for 2021.
+The published tables confirm Mercer's projections.
 The next table shows covered compensation amounts for individuals who have already reached Social Security full retirement age.
 (At that age, covered compensation becomes fixed and is no longer affected by annual changes in the OASDI contribution and benefit base.)